 Cancellation/Trip Interruption Insurance:

-$1950 CDN includes return flight from Golden, BC to Purcell Mountain Lodge, double occupancy accommodation at Purcell Lodge, food from Lunch on day 1 to breakfast on day 4, instruction, materials and use of avalanche safety and snow study equipment.
-GST is extra.
+$2195 CDN includes return flight from Golden, BC to Purcell Mountain Lodge, double occupancy accommodation at Purcell Lodge, food from Lunch on day 1 to breakfast on day 4, instruction, materials and use of avalanche safety and snow study equipment.
+GST, PST and BC Room tax are extra.

 Additional $250 CND for a single room supplement based on availability.

 Not included: Transport to and from Golden, BC, food or accommodation before and after the course, alcoholic beverages (can be purchased at Purcell Lodge), gratuities.